Choose an Educational Goal

 Certificate of Completion (Noncredit)

-A noncredit Certificate of Completion is awarded to students who have satisfactorily completed a sequence of noncredit courses designed to improve employability or job opportunities.
+A noncredit Certificate of Completion is awarded to students who have satisfactorily completed a sequence of noncredit courses designed to improve employability and/or enhance job opportunities.

 See a complete list of requirements for earning a Certificate of Completion.